dumindu2041329/GradeMe-Replit/replit.md

 - July 1, 2025. **Configured SendGrid email service** - Successfully integrated SendGrid API for email notifications.
 Added SENDGRID_API_KEY and SENDGRID_FROM_EMAIL environment variables to enable email delivery for exam results and upcoming exam reminders
 - July 1, 2025. **Migration to Replit environment completed** - Successfully migrated project from Replit Agent to Replit environment with all functionality intact.
 Server runs on port 5000, all dependencies properly installed, and email notifications configured
 - July 1, 2025. **Final migration to Replit environment completed** - Successfully completed migration from Replit Agent to standard Replit environment.
 Fixed tsx dependency issue, established proper workflow configuration, verified all functionality including admin login, dashboard access, and database connections.
 SendGrid email service configured and ready for use
+- July 2, 2025. **Fixed profile image background colors for theme compatibility** - Updated all profile image sections to use theme-aware Tailwind classes (bg-gray-200 dark:bg-gray-700) instead of hardcoded dark colors.
+Also made text colors theme-aware (text-gray-800 dark:text-white) to ensure proper contrast in both light and dark modes

 ## User Preferences